PrincetonUniversity/software_testing/04_pytest/README.md

 $ pytest --version
 ```

-If you are not on Adroit then see the instructions at the bottom of [this page](https://docs.pytest.org/en/stable/getting-started.html).
+If you are not on Adroit then see the instructions [below](https://github.com/PrincetonUniversity/software_testing/tree/main/04_pytest#appendix-installation) or the [pytest webpage](https://docs.pytest.org/en/stable/getting-started.html).

 ## Intro